OleksiiKalinin/desktop-image-processing/README.md

 Based on NodeJS, ElectronJS with Jimp, OpenCV libraries, and own algorithms.

+Available on Windows:

-To view: install the release 0.2.0 and lauch 'electron.exe'.
+install the release 0.2.0 and lauch 'electron.exe'.